retnoika/materialui/README.md

-materialui
+Material UI
 ==========

-Material UI is a freebie ui kit based on Bootstrap.
+Material UI is a freebie ui kit based on Twitter Bootstrap (v.3.3.1)